discobean/route53-sidecar/README.md

 # route53-sidecar
 Adds a route53 record on Docker startup, removes it on SIGHUP shutdown

-1. Takes the public IP address from ec2 metadata (or `IPADDRESS` environment)
+1. Takes the IP address from EC2 or ECS metadata (or `IPADDRESS` environment)
 2. Creates a weighted A record pointing to `DNS` with TTL `DNSTTL` in the `HOSTEDZONE`
 3. When SIGHUP happens, it removes the created record
 4. Then waits for the record to SYNC in route53 servers